Leaving the USA: guide for Americans moving abroad 2026

 Moving back can be as challenging as moving abroad.
 Prepare for reverse culture shock and financial adjustments.

-- Expect Cultural Adjustment – Things at home may feel different than you remember, and it can take time to readjust.
+• Expect Cultural Adjustment – Things at home may feel different from how you remember, and it can take time to readjust.

 Making the right decision

 There’s no universal answer—some expats stay abroad forever, while others return home and feel grateful for the experience.
-The key is evaluating what makes you happiest and choosing a path that aligns with your personal and financial goals.
+The key is evaluating what makes you happiest, from how a path that aligns with your personal and financial goals.